 If your primary role at UND is faculty/staff, the following information pertains to you:

 - You will continue to use your @UND.edu faculty/staff email account.

-- Messages from your @my.UND.edu email account will be copied into your @UND.edu account.
+- Messages from your @my.UND.edu email account have been copied into your @UND.edu account.

 - Future messages sent to your @my.UND.edu email account will be forwarded to your @UND.edu account.

 - Email address used for sending/receiving email will appear as NDUS.Identifier@UND.edu.

 Username and Password to Access Email and O365 services:

 - You will continue to use the same username and password as you do now to access your @UND.edu faculty/staff email account.

 Address to Access Email & Configure Mobile Devices

 - If your @UND.edu email was previously synced to your mobile devices, then you do not need to make any changes.
 You will now receive all messages in your @UND.edu account.